wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    https://azure.microsoft.com/en-us/pricing/details/microsoft-fabric/?country=us

 1. Select Region: <strong>East US</strong> (Virginia) in US Dollars by the hour.
-However, prices are the same in all US regions.

-   SKU = Stock Keeping Unit = a unique identifier for each distinct product and service that can be purchased in business.
+   DEFINITION: SKU = Stock Keeping Unit = a unique identifier for each distinct product and service that can be purchased in business.

    PROTIP: <a target="_blank" href="https://7451111251303.gumroad.com/l/fjkxm?layout=profile" title="Spreadsheet available for purchase">My analysis, illustrated below</a>, shows that while the number of CUs doubles with each level, costs also double for the two ways of charging: